Is an AC Compressor Covered Under Warranty?

 AC compressor warranty coverage

-If you live in a hot climate and don’t want to run the risk of driving without an air conditioner in the summer heat, you should be protected as long as you have the right kind of warranty.
+If you don’t want to run the risk of driving without an air conditioner in the summer heat, you should be protected as long as you have the right kind of warranty.
+Getting familiar with the nuances of your specific policy can help you determine if you’re likely to be covered in the event of an AC compressor failure.

-• Manufacturer (factory) warranty coverage: Your car’s factory bumper-to-bumper warranty will usually cover your AC compressor if you still have coverage.
+• Manufacturer (factory) warranty: Your car’s factory bumper-to-bumper warranty will usually cover your AC compressor if you still have coverage.
 These warranties usually last a minimum of three years or 36,000 miles from when your car was new.

-• Extended warranty options: Once the factory warranty expires, you should be able to purchase an extended warranty that can cover your AC compressor, too.
+• Extended warranty: Once the factory warranty expires, you should be able to purchase an extended warranty that can cover your AC compressor, too.
 However, make sure to do your due diligence and compare warranties carefully.
 Not all extended warranties cover AC compressors.

 » LEARN: What do car warranties cover?